oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/orderings.md

 	   (global, local, mixed) monomial ordering on $\N^n$.

 !!! note
-    The lexicograpical monomial ordering `lex` specifies the default way of storing and displaying multivariate polynomials in OSCAR (terms are sorted in descending order).
+    The lexicograpical monomial ordering specifies the default way of storing and displaying multivariate polynomials in OSCAR (terms are sorted in descending order).
-    The other orderings which can be attached to a multivariate polynomial ring are the degree lexicographical ordering `deglex` and the degree reverse lexicographical ordering`degrevlex`.
+    The other orderings which can be attached to a multivariate polynomial ring are the degree lexicographical ordering  and the degree reverse lexicographical ordering.
 Independently of the attached orderings, Gröbner bases can be computed with respect to any monomial ordering.
 See the section on Gröbner bases.

 In this section, we show how to create monomial orderings in OSCAR.
 After recalling that all monomial orderings can be realized as matrix orderings, we present a list of orderings which are predefined in OSCAR.
 Then we discuss weight and block orderings (product orderings).
 Finally, we address elimination orderings.

 !!! note
-    For the convenient construction of block orderings on the set of monomials of a given multivariate polynomial ring, we allow to construct orderings on the monomials in blocks of variables, viewing these orderings as partial orderings on the monomials in all variables.
+    For the convenient construction of block orderings on the set of monomials in the variables of a given multivariate polynomial ring, we allow to construct orderings on the monomials in blocks of variables, viewing these orderings as partial orderings on the monomials in all variables.

 Here are some illustrating examples: